softdream815/React_date_prj/README.md

 **Day interaction callbacks:**

-These callbacks get triggered when the relevant event ('click', 'mousedown', etc.) occurs on any visible `CalendarDay` component.
+These callbacks get triggered when the relevant event ('click', 'mouseenter', etc.) occurs on any visible `CalendarDay` component.
 The callback gets back 3 arguments, the day represented as a moment object, an array of strings representing the modifiers that are applicable to that day, and the event object itself.

 `onDayTouchTap` has been implemented in-house and has not yet been thoroughly tested.
 We recommend using `onDayClick` whenever possible.
 ```
   onDayClick: PropTypes.func,
-  onDayMouseDown: PropTypes.func,
-  onDayMouseUp: PropTypes.func,
   onDayMouseEnter: PropTypes.func,
   onDayMouseLeave: PropTypes.func,
-  onDayTouchStart: PropTypes.func,
-  onDayTouchEnd: PropTypes.func,
-  onDayTouchTap: PropTypes.func,
 ```

 **Some other useful callbacks:**